-Week 1-4
+Week 1-3

 Orientation, explanation of various dance terms, lead and follow connection, and basic patterns as well as going over UM policies and rules of class.
-The basic Foxtrot first solo and then with partners, will be introduced as well.
+The basic Salsa first solo and then with partners, will be introduced as well.
+The R Underarm turn for both leaders and followers as well as the cross body lead will be introduced as well.

-Weeks 4-8:
+Weeks 4-6:

-Basic Waltz will be introduced, and more floor craft practice/ drills as well as more integration on how to apply Foxtrot moves to Waltz and Waltz to Foxtrot.
+More turns will be introduced, and more floor craft practice/ drills as well as more on both visual and physical lead and follow.

-Weeks 9-11
+Weeks 7-10

-By now students should be well on their way to feeling comfortable with the basic steps of Waltz and Foxtrot.
-More complicated combinations and will be added as well as introducing Tango.
+By now students should be well on their way to feeling comfortable with the basics Salsa.
+More complicated combinations and will be added as well as understanding the differences in styling for more linear/slot style or more circular Cuban style Salsa.

-Weeks 12-15:
+Weeks 11-15:

 At this point we start having minor contests concerning use of rhythm etc. Music will be played challenging you to determine which form of swing best fits the music and you will try to dance straight through for at least an hour not worrying about reviewing but treating it as though you were at a dance.
 We'll be doing review, clarification and beginning to create your own sequences.
-We will also learn a bit more in all three dances.
+We will also learn a bit more vocabulary in all three styles of Salsa.